Lima9092/LimaMike/README.md

 - Validates "Title" length is between 1-100 characters
 - Validates "Pages" contains only digits
 - All mandatory fields are checked for values
+- A single field can be mapped to multiple target fields with different transformations
+- The tool tracks and reports fields that have multiple mappings

-The tool provides a complete audit trail of the processing through the log panel, showing which fields were transformed and any validation errors encountered.
+The tool provides a complete audit trail of the processing through the log panel, showing which fields were transformed, which fields had multiple mappings, and any validation errors encountered.
+It also reports on generated fields created through transformations.

 ## Validation Rule Examples